mpater59/EINES/README.md

 # EINES
-Repository with solutions to the EINES course
+Repository with solutions to the 1st project from EINES course.